 by Shawn Williams

 Shawn Williams is the VP of Government Affairs and Strategy for Pacific Dataport in Anchorage.
-He’s a 40-year resident of Alaska and former Assistant Commissioner of Commerce for the State of Alaska.
-Shawn is a member of the Karuk Tribe of California, earned a BA in Economics at the University of Alaska, Anchorage and an Executive MBA in Strategic Leadership at Alaska Pacific University.
-Contact him directly at [email protected]
+He’s a 40-year resident of Alaska, the former Assistant Commissioner of Commerce for the State of Alaska, and a member of the Karuk Tribe of California.
+He’s earned a BA in Economics at the University of Alaska, Anchorage and an Executive MBA in Strategic Leadership at Alaska Pacific University.